X-ALMA: Plug & Play Modules and Adaptive Rejection for Quality Translation at Scale: Experiments

-\textbf{Compared with SoTA Multilingual Models:} General instruction-tuned LLaMA-3.1 significantly lags behind models specifically designed for translation, so we primarily focus on other models.
-For Flores-200 and WMT'23, when compared to other massively multilingual models such as NLLB-3.3B, LLaMAX3-Alpaca-8B, and Aya-101, X-ALMA consistently outperforms them on average across all language groups, both into and from English.
+\textbf{Compared with SoTA Multilingual Open Models:} General instruction-tuned LLaMA-3.1 significantly lags behind models specifically designed for translation, so we primarily focus on other models.
+X-ALMA outperforms other massively multilingual models such as NLLB-3.3B, LLaMAX3-Alpaca-8B, and Aya-101 on average across all language groups, both into and from English for both Flores-200 and WMT'23 test sets.
 Furthermore, X-ALMA surpasses Aya-23-8B and Aya-23-35B---both of which are tailored for high-resource languages---on average across all high-resource languages in each group.
-In fact, as detailed in Appendix \ref{app:sec:full_results}, \textit{X-ALMA surpasses all baselines in every translation direction according to COMET-22 and outperforms in 97 out of 98 directions based on XCOMET-XL}, offering top translation performance for all languages considered.
+In fact, as detailed in Appendix \ref{app:sec:full_results}, \textit{X-ALMA surpasses all baselines in all translation directions according to COMET-22 and outperforms in 97 out of 98 directions based on XCOMET-XL}, achieving top translation performance for all languages considered.

 \textbf{Effectiveness of ARPO:} ARPO delivers consistent improvements compared to SFT-only models in Flores-200 and WMT'23.
 Similarly, as shown in the full results in Appendix \ref{app:sec:full_results}, \textit{ARPO enhances performance in every translation direction as measured by COMET-22 and delivers improvements in 95 out of 98 directions according to XCOMET-XL.} We also compare the effectiveness of ARPO against other preference optimization methods in Section \ref{sec:analysis_preference}.